w3c/wot-usecases/USE-CASES/oauth.md

 ##### code

-A natural application of this protocol is when the end-user wants to interact directly with the consumed thing or to provisioning his authorization to a remote device.
+A natural application of this protocol is when the end-user wants to interact directly with the consumed thing or to grant his authorization to a remote device.
 In fact from the [RFC6749](https://tools.ietf.org/html/rfc6749#section-4.1)

 > Since this is a redirection-based flow, the client must be capable of interacting with the resource owner's user-agent (typically a web